Tatadashi/odin-landing-page/README.md

-Displays two landing pages from Odin Project identical enough to example two landing pages.
+Displays one landing page from Odin Project identical enough to example landing page.
 Uses knowledge of html, CSS, and flexbox.